alexs2112/CPSC471_Spoofy/Tasks.md

     - Playlist page, create new playlist for user, delete playlist
     - Playlist page, view song, remove song, play playlist, delete playlist
     - Songs will be added to playlists from the song details/song list/search pages
- - Music Queue
-    - Page to view the queue
  - Search page
     - Need to perform a mysql select query on Song, Album, Artist
     - View songs, albums, artists